ObamaHaveDih-Tech/School-Game-s-/README.md

   another thing is
-# ME AND MY TEAM(not leaking to security purposes) IS NOT RESPONSIBLE FOR ANY TROUBLE.
+# ME(not leaking to security purposes) IS NOT RESPONSIBLE FOR ANY TROUBLE.
 USE RESPONISBLY.